a1amador/wgpack/README.md

 ---
 # Installation:

-## 1) Create a copy of the remote repository files on your computer in ~/src/:
+## 1) Create a copy of the remote repository files on your computer:
 `git clone seachest-git:a1amador/wgpack.git`

 ## 2) Create the environment from the wgpack_environment.yml file: